The power of women behind the solar revolution

 You don’t need a 1,232 photovoltaic solar array generating 100 kW of electricity like Branson’s Island and you certainly don’t need to be a Gazillionaire to enjoy the pride that Richard now feels.
 Photovoltaics are very affordable with a great return on investment as Mr Branson will testify.

 The cost of photovoltaic solar panels has halved since his 2010 “energy crunch” warnings, and the true impact that this technology has had on our world was made clear during the recent solar eclipse disruption.

-No longer is solar energy viewed as a hippie based sandle wearing dream, but now an essential part of the ‘energy mix’ as Ms. Rudd has testified too.
+No longer is solar energy viewed as a hippie based sandal wearing dream, but now an essential part of the ‘energy mix’ as Ms Rudd has testified too.